Coarse-median preserving automorphisms: Introduction.

 \begin{defn*} Let $G$ be a infinite group with a (fixed) Cayley graph $(\mc{G},d)$.
 We say that $G$ is \emph{uniformly non-elementary (UNE)} if there exists a constant $c>0$ with the following property.
 For every finite generating set $S\cu G$ and for all $x,y\in\mc{G}$, we have:

 \end{defn*}

 The important part of this definition is that the constant $c$ \emph{does not} depend on the generating set $S$.
-Note that this property is independent of the specific choice of $\mc{G}$ (cf.\ Definition~\ref{UNE defn}).
+Note that the UNE property is independent of the specific choice of $\mc{G}$ (cf.\ Definition~\ref{UNE defn}).

 Our main contribution to Step~1 is the proof of the following fact (Corollary~\ref{UNE cor}), which is potentially of independent interest.

 \begin{thmintro} Let $G$ be the fundamental group of a compact special cube complex.
 If $G$ has trivial centre, then $G$ is uniformly non-elementary. \end{thmintro}